 MuseumsEducation & Museums

-The Museum of Scotland on Chambers Street has recently reopened after a major overhaul.
-The beautiful Victorian museum now has a large modern extension.
-This houses a Scottish artefacts section with imaginative displays and beautiful spaces.
+The Museum of Scotland on Chambers Street is a building of two halves.
+The beautiful Victorian museum has a large modern extension, this houses a Scottish artefacts section with imaginative displays and beautiful spaces.
 There is usually a feature exhibition for a fee but the majority is open for no charge.
 The cafe in the old museum atrium is worth a visit.

 Perhaps a lesser known Edinburgh museum, Surgeons Hall Museum, was founded in 1505.
 Originally it was developed as a teaching museum for students of medicine.
 The fascinating collection includes medical specimens, artefacts and works of art and has been open to the public since 1832.
 This makes it among Scotland's oldest museums and probably most unusual - if a little macabre at times!

 Edinburgh benefits from wonderful green spaces such as The Meadows and the Bruntsfield Links right in the heart of the city.
 There are very few cities that have a hill quite like Arthur's seat right in the centre!

 If the hustle and bustle gets too much then take a trip down to the Edinburgh Botanic Gardens.
 Climbing Arthurs Seat, Calton Hill or along the Water of Leith walkway could make the perfect afternoon escape.